-\proposal{} consists of two main components: 1)~\emph{\BaseConv{}}, a light-weight basecaller with a simple neural network model that outputs erroneous (i.e., noisy) reads with high performance; and 2)~\emph{\SimCheck{}} to compute the similarity of the noisy read to the target reference where the similarity is determined by conventional read mapping pipeline. \BaseConv{}'s model is \bestfiltersizereduction{} smaller than the state-of-the-art basecaller, Bonito's model~\cite{bonito}{,} which improves the basecalling speed substantially with small (\bestfilteraccreduction{}) reduction in basecalling accuracy.
+\proposal{} consists of two main components: 1)~\emph{\BaseConv{}}, a light-weight basecaller with a simple neural network model that outputs erroneous (i.e., noisy) reads with high performance; and 2)~\emph{\SimCheck{}} to compute the similarity of the noisy read to the target reference where the similarity is determined by conventional read mapping pipeline. \BaseConv{}'s model is \bestfiltersizereduction{} smaller than the state-of-the-art basecaller, Bonito's model~\cite{bonito}.
+This reduction in the model improves the basecalling speed substantially with a small ($4.85\%$) reduction in basecalling accuracy.
 Although reducing the basecalling accuracy might cause \BaseConv{} to be not applicable to some of the downstream analyses that require high basecalling accuracy~\cite{frei2021ultralong}, it is sufficient for \SimCheck{} to perform pre-basecalling filtering.
 We use the state-of-the-art read mapper minimap2~\cite{li_minimap2_2018} for \SimCheck{}. \proposal{} overcomes all three limitations of prior methods.
-First, \SimCheck{}'s high sensitivity enables \proposal{}'s sensitivity to be significantly higher than prior adaptive sampling approaches.
-Second, \BaseConv{}'s performance is independent of the target reference size, which enables \proposal{} to be applicable to target reference sizes for which prior works were unapplicable.
-Third, unlike prior approaches that require re-training of the network for each application and target reference, \BaseConv{} does not need to be re-trained.
+First, \SimCheck{}'s high accuracy enables \proposal{}'s accuracy to be significantly higher than prior adaptive sampling approaches.
+Second, \BaseConv{}'s performance is independent of the target reference size, which enables \proposal{} to be applicable to target reference sizes for which prior works were inapplicable.
+Third, unlike prior approaches that require re-training the network for each application and target reference, \BaseConv{} does not need to be re-trained.